-A MagicPak V-Series unit cannot be supported by only the wall sleeve without additional supports.
-An additional support must be provided between the unit and the floor.
+A MagicPak V-Series unit may be supported by only the wall sleeve without additional supports, provided that the wall is adequately constructed to support the entire assembly.
+Otherwise, additional support must be provided between the unit and the floor.
 The center of gravity is between the bottom return-air opening rear flange and the wall sleeve.
-When additional support for the unit is installed, it should be near this center of gravity and applied evenly across the bottom of the unit through adjustable legs to the floor (Fig. 18).
+When additional support for the unit is desirable, it should be near this center of gravity and applied evenly across the bottom of the unit through adjustable legs to the floor (Fig. 18).